Greece updated its classification criteria for R&D expenditure for the first time in 20 years to bring it up to speed with OECD guidelines.

 Tax Management Consulting

-Our tax professionals advise large local and foreign enterprises on their local, inbound and outbound tax issues and offer effective and innovative tax solutions.
+Our tax professionals advise large local and foreign enterprises on their local, inbound and outbound tax & legal issues and offer effective and innovative tax solutions.
+They look at challenges in new ways and help clients see opportunities and lead with confidence.

 Ernst & Young